wp-plugins/site-launcher/readme.txt

 1. The default admin page for Site Launcher.
 2. The Site Launcher admin page in Coming Soon mode.
 3. The Site Launcher admin page in Site Suspended mode.
-4. The user view of the default Coming Soon page.
+4. The visitor view of the default Coming Soon page.
+5. The visitor view of a customized Coming soon page.
-5. The user view of the default Site Suspended page.
+6. The visitor view of the default Site Suspended page.

 == Changelog ==

+= 0.8.1
+* Added border for message box.
+Now allows html in "fine print".
+Fixed bug that caused login form to mysteriously re-appear.
+Adjusted fine print font size.

 = 0.8.0 =
 * NEW FEATURE: allows a redirect to a different URL rather than showing coming soon or site suspended page.
 Also added some more fonts.